 We’ve put this guide together to identify what might be some of the biggest or most common problems dog owners might face.

-It could be very useful to those who are thinking about getting a dog, but want to weigh up the potential problems that might come with it, and whether they are willing to take on that responsibility.
+It could be very useful to those who are thinking about getting a dog, but want to weigh up the potential problems that might come with it, and whether they are willing to take on that responsibility of owning a dog.

 (NOTE: this is a general information guide only, and is not professional advice, or a substitute for professional advice.
 A qualified vet or animal expert is the only person qualified to give you expert advice in regards to your pet/s)